American Express® Gold Card review: The gold standard for foodies

 Welcome offer: Good head start on your next trip

-If you want to maximize your rewards, you can save up a few extra points over time with two other methods.
-The Amex Offers program allows you to activate limited-time deals with participating retailers and earn bonus points (usually up to a spending cap).
-You can earn a 10,000-point referral bonus (up to 55,000 points per year) when someone you refer applies to and opens any American Express card.
+If you want to maximize your rewards, the Amex Offers program allows you to activate limited-time deals with participating retailers and earn bonus points (usually up to a spending cap).
+You can also earn a referral bonus (up to 55,000 points per year) when someone you refer applies to and opens any American Express card.

 Why you might want a different travel card

-The Amex Gold can certainly be worth its weight in food-focused annual credits and rewards rates.
-However, the annual fee may be intimidating for some spenders, especially if they’re expecting the rich serving of travel perks other premium cards may provide.
+The Amex Gold can be worth its weight in food-focused monthly credits and rewards rates if you make the most of them.
+However, the annual fee can be intimidating, especially if you expect comparable travel perks you’d find with other premium cards.

-Rates and fees: Charges a sizable annual fee
+Rates and fees: A sizable annual fee you can’t ignore

-Although the Amex Gold card packs plenty of annual credits and reward opportunities, the hefty $250 may give some applicants second thoughts.
-Whether the American Express Gold is worth the annual fee depends mainly on how much you plan to spend annually with the card, or if you’ll be able to take advantage of the perks that come with it.
+Although the Amex Gold card offers plenty of annual credits and rewards opportunities, its hefty $325 annual fee may give you second thoughts.
+Whether the American Express Gold is worth it depends on how much you plan to use the card and whether you can take advantage of its perks.

 Travel benefits: Competing cards have stronger features